Community File System (CFS)¶

 nersc$ cd $CFS/<your_project_name>

 All of a repository's Community directories share one quota.
-The PI or PI Proxy can adjust the relative quota amounts by opening a ticket with NERSC.
+The PI or PI Proxy can adjust the relative quota amounts in the Iris Storage tab.

-Quotas on Community are determined by DOE Program Managers based on information PIs supply in their yearly ERCAP requests.
-If you need a mid-year quota increase on the Community File System, please contact your DOE Program Manager.
-You can find DOE Program Manager contact information here
+Quotas on the Community File System are determined by DOE Program Managers based on information PIs supply in their yearly ERCAP requests.
+If you need a mid-year quota increase on the Community File System, please use the Disk Quota Increase Form and we will pass the information along to the appropriate DOE Program Manager for approval.